MystenLabs/seal/UsingSeal.md

 Onchain decryption in Move is available as well given the derived keys.
 See [voting.move](./move/patterns/sources/voting.move) for an example.

 > [!TIP]
-> If a request to a key server fails with an `InvalidParameter` error, it may be because one of the input objects for the PTB was just created on-chain and is not yet available on the key servers' full node.
-In this case, repeating the request a few seconds later should succeed.
+> If a key server request fails with an `InvalidParameter` error, the cause may be a recently created on-chain object in the PTB input.
+The key server's full node may not have indexed it yet.
+Wait a few seconds and retry the request, as subsequent attempts should succeed once the node is in sync.

 **Mysten Labs Key Servers**